 How to Unclog the Toilet without a Plunger!

 It’s one of the worst feelings in the world after you flush the toilet.
 The water doesn’t go down, but it actually starts coming back up and now you need to deal with how to unplug your toilet.
 Congratulations, you have clogged the toilet and your reward is going to be the awkward struggle of figuring out how to make things work again as quickly as possible.
+It is always best to use a plunger to clear the clog but when one isn’t around, try this:

 How to unplug it